-For example, when the material is considered, uncertainties may result from the definition of the target values, deviations from these nominal values, or optical and mechanical properties of the sample, among others.
-The environment can also lead to an uncertainty of the result, for example, the result can be influenced by the temperature, humidity, vibrations, or the presence of dirt.
+For example, when the material is considered, uncertainties may result from the definition of the target values, deviations from these nominal values, or the optical and mechanical properties of the sample, among other things.
+The environment can also lead to an uncertainty in the result; for example, the result can be influenced by the temperature, humidity, vibrations, or the presence of dirt.
 These examples show that it is not only the measuring instrument that is responsible for the occurrence of measurement uncertainty.
 The lists in the figure above contain examples of possible causes; however, the list must be adapted for each specific measuring task.
-The five categories can serve as a foundation for the analysis of measurement uncertainty.
+The five categories can serve as a foundation for analyzing measurement uncertainty.

 Self-Check Questions